-This course introduces the history and mechanics of type and its application to layout and design.
+Corequisites: None This course introduces the history and mechanics of type and its application to layout and design.
 Topics include typographic fundamentals, anatomy, measurements, composition, identification, and terminology.
 Upon completion, students should be able to demonstrate proficiency in design application, analysis, specification, and creation of typographic elements.

-GRD 113 History of Graphic Design 3
+GRD 113 History of Graphic Design

-3 0 Prerequisites: Corequisites: None
+3 0 3

+Prerequisites: Noi ne

+Corequisites: Noi ne